 Pros: Flat course through a beautiful area.
 Will train you to throw a straight shot.

 Cons: Only open for play for about 1/3 of the year.

 Other Thoughts: Lot's of rehab work being done to make this course much nicer.
 18 baskets, tee pads, and signs will be installed before it opens in 2009

 0 of 2 people found this review helpful.

 Very nice technical course

 Pros: Good variety of holes, with most requiring some ability to throw where you aim!
-To play well you will use a wide variety of shots.
-Pretty course that wanders through dense woods.
-Cool and shady on hot summer days.
+To play well you will use a wide variety of shots and if you play here regularly you will either learn how to throw straight or get really good at escape shots from dense woods.
+There are several shorter holes so this course is beginner and kid friendly.
+Even without any signage on the course, it is pretty easy to follow.
+Pattee Canyon is a pretty course that wanders through dense woods and is cool and shady on hot summer days.

 Join Disc Golf Course Review

 for free to add your review.
 Have an account already?
 Sign In